 - For Families

 - Contact / Directions

 Thomas Edison Middle School recognizes the importance reading plays in student success.
 We know that you have high expectations for your children.
 Reading is the root of understanding, or making sense, of all text.
-With this understanding in mind, Thomas Edison Middle School provides every 6th grader with a reading strategy course.

 The reading strategy course is designed to provide your child with comprehension strategies such as active or close reading, which consists of setting a purpose for reading, asking questions, making predictions, visualizing, and inferring.
 Students are also exposed to note-taking strategies, text structure identification, the usefulness of text features, vocabulary practice, and study skills.
 All students are registered to access Lexia Reading to enhance decoding skills as well as introducing Greek and Latin root words.

 Important in assisting your child in the reading process are strategies you can implement at home with your child.
 It has been proven that children who read at home surpass those who do not read at home.
 They also are better spellers, have larger vocabularies, and perform better in content area classrooms, especially science and social studies.